liveahero-wiki/liveahero-wiki.github.io/_charas/ryekie.md

 PLAYER = "Wahaha!, Don't worry too much, Partner!
 Even Huckle was very nervous at first!
 You just have to get used to it little by little, that's it!"
 TOUCH = "Oh?!
 Do you want a hug, Partner?
 Then....
 JUSTICE HUUUUG!!
 Haha, how was that... oh!
 Did I zap you?!"
 RELATION = "Huckle has always been my dearest friend!
 Back when he was a hero, no, even now, he's always lived up to the faith I had in him!
 That's why he's the man I look up to!"
+TRAIN = "I'll go easy on you.
+Let's go!"
 TRAINED = "G-GHNN!
 It's hard to make me groan!..."
 %}